Q. Who will be installing our cabinets?

 • All flooring should be installed (This is a very important step that allows us to properly fit your cabinetry to the floor.)

 • All flooring should be clean and dust free (This is especially important on wood floors.
 We will put work blankets down on wood, but the cleaner the floor the better.)

 • All appliances should be disconnected and removed from the area

 Q. Why do you ask that there be no other sub-contractors present on the day of installation?

 A. Even though our installers work and play well with others, we do prefer that they are the only ones on the jobsite.
-Cabinet installation requires a great amount of space and the installers will need to setup areas for their tools, saws and space to modify cabinetry.
+Cabinet installation requires a great amount of space and the installers will need to set up areas for their tools, saws and space to modify cabinetry.
 They also need to store the cabinets and parts that have not been installed yet.
-This can be very difficult if they have to share areas and greatly effects the speed and accuracy of the installation.
+This can be very difficult if they have to share areas. and This process greatly effects the speed and accuracy of the installation.

 Q. Do you care if we are at the home during the installation?

 A. We know that this is a very exciting day that you have been planning on for a very long time.
 Installing custom cabinetry is part art and part science and the installers are very talented at what they do.
 However, the installers do their best work when someone is not looking over their shoulder.
 We respectfully ask that you give them the space and time to do what they do best.
 We promise that you can inspect every nook and cranny when they are done.

 Q. What can I expect to see during the days of install?